jinixdme/relations/README.md

 ## Combined scope conditions
-While the sort scope in the previous example was just another way to order a query result we now want a new scope condition for returning only videos with given minimum length.
+While the sort scope in the previous example was just another way to order a query result we now want a new scope condition for returning only videos with a given minimum length.

 **Video model**